hamk-uas/datacube-storage-lab/README.md

 python3 -m sentinel2_l1c.intake_cdse_s3_year
 ```

-The documentation for each module can be found below.
+Typically you'd follow the workflow as given below.
+The documentation for each module can also be found after the workflow.

 ## Sentinel 2 L1C